programminghistorian/ph-submissions/en/drafts/originals/scraping-media-archived-web-wayback-machine.md

 #### Detecting and Scraping Non-Image Media Formats from the Late 1990s and Early 2000s

 We scraped only image-based ads in our lesson.
 However, web users in the 1990s and early 2000s may remember that many ads from that era were based on [Flash](https://en.wikipedia.org/wiki/Adobe_Flash), a proprietary web media format.
-By modifying the BeautifulSoup scraping criteria, you can easily adapt the sample code in the lesson to scrape a wide range of media formats on the Wayback Machine, including Flash.
-The same techniques for CDX Server API querying and evaluating temporal coherence remain generally applicable across different types of embedded media content.
+By modifying the BeautifulSoup scraping criteria, you can easily scrape a wide range of media formats on the Wayback Machine, including Flash.
+The same techniques for CDX Server API querying and evaluating temporal coherence remain generally applicable across different media formats.

 In the late 1990s and early 2000s, two HTML tags were commonly used to embed non-image media: `<embed>` and `<object>`.
 These tags can be used to embed audio and video clips (e.g. MIDI, QuickTime, RealMedia, Windows Media), Flash/Shockwave content, Java applets, [VRML](https://en.wikipedia.org/wiki/VRML) worlds, PDF documents, and other plugin-based interactive media.